Bijesse/curriculum/unitsYear2/3-reDesign/README.md

 ***
 ##Instructions

 There is no Starter Code for this project.
-Before beginning you must first wireframe the page you will make.
+Before beginning to write code you must first wireframe the page you will make.

-####In order to make Rock, Paper, Scissors functional you will need to complete the three tasks below:

 ###1) Wireframe
 1. You may choose to wireframe this site with pen and paper or with a free online wireframing tool.
 2. Your wireframe must be approved by an instructor before moving onto step 2.

 ###2) Create a GitHub Repo
 Before you begin writing the code for this project one member of the group must first create a new repository in GitHub.
-For information on how to create a new GitHub Repository see this worksheet.
+For information on how to create a new GitHub Repository see [this resource](https://help.github.com/articles/create-a-repo/).

+###3) Create a new Cloud9 Workspace

 The HTML file in this repo is not fully complete as of right now.
 Follow the comments within the file before moving on to the script.js file.